Bai Lu (actress)

-Bai Mengyan (白梦妍 (Bái mèng yán); born 23 September 1994), known professionally by her stage name Bai Lu (白鹿), is a Chinese actress, model and singer.
-She is best known for her roles in Untouchable Lovers (2018), The Legends (2019), Arsenal Military Academy (2019), Love Is Sweet (2020), One and Only (2021), Forever and Ever (2021), Story of Kunning Palace (2023), and Till the End of the Moon (2023).
+Bai Mengyan (白梦妍 (Bái mèng yán); born 23 September 1994), known professionally by her stage name Bai Lu (白鹿), is a Chinese actress, model and singer, best known for her roles in Untouchable Lovers (2018), The Legends (2019), Arsenal Military Academy (2019), Love Is Sweet (2020), One and Only (2021), Forever and Ever (2021), Story of Kunning Palace (2023), Only for Love (2023), Till the End of the Moon (2023), and Feud (2025).

 Early life

 Bai Lu was born Bai Mengyan on 23 September 1994, in Changzhou, Jiangsu.

-In 2010, she did her junior high school and the Foreign Language degree program at Changzhou Higher Vocational Technical Institute of Tourism and Commerce.
-In 2015, after graduating in her program, she began working as a model in graphic advertisement for Taobao.
+In 2010, she enrolled in the Foreign Language degree program at Changzhou Higher Vocational Technical Institute of Tourism and Commerce.
+In 2015, she graduated, and began working as a model in graphic advertisement for Taobao.

 Career

 2012–2018: Career beginnings

-In 2012, Bai Lu participated in SM Entertainment's overseas audition, but was not successful.
+In 2012, Bai Lu participated in SM Entertainment's overseas audition, but was unsuccessful.
 In 2015, she shot a short film for a literary magazine, and later appeared on its cover.
-She then began to pursue her career as an actress and acted in the short film Meeting You Is Such a Good Thing (遇见你这么美好的事情), produced by Cat's Tree Studio.
-In 2016, Bai Lu signed a contract with Yu Zheng's entertainment company, Huanyu Film.
-She featured in Rover Lu's MV, "Liu Yan: Message".
-She acted in the television series Zhaoge, playing a noble lady.
+She then began pursuing her career as an actress, starting with the short film Meeting You Is Such a Good Thing, produced by Cat's Tree Studio.
+She acted in several other short films before signing in 2016 with Yu Zheng's entertainment company, Huanyu Film.

-In 2017, Bai starred as lead in the historical comedy series King Is Not Easy.
-She starred as lead in the fantasy drama The Monkey King: Land of Beauty.

-In 2018, Bai starred in the historical romance drama Untouchable Lovers, playing dual roles, as the general Hou Xuan and as a prince's concubine, "Le Yun".
-For her performance in the series, she won "Best Newcomer Award" at the iQiyi All-Star Carnival.
+Bai acted in her first television series in 2016 with Zhaoge, playing a noble lady.
+The following year, Bai landed two starring roles, one as the lead in the historical comedy series King Is Not Easy and as the lead in the fantasy drama The Monkey King: Land of Beauty.
+In 2018, Bai starred in the historical romance drama Untouchable Lovers, playing dual roles as the general Hou Xuan and as the prince's concubine Le Yun.
+For her performance in the series, she won the "Best Newcomer Award" at the iQiyi All-Star Carnival.